 We love walking through the fields and picking our own fruits and vegetables.
 I love to go early in the season and get the vine ripened tomatoes and summer squash to make calabacitas.
 I also like picking the green chile and roasting it at home on the grill for some delicious Southwest fall smells.
 Nothing says fall in the Southwest like freshly roasted green chile!

 5. Great food

-Fall may be known for its pumpkin spice lattes, but at Apple Annie’s offers delicious fall food!
+Fall may be known for its pumpkin spice lattes, but at Apple Annie’s offers delicious fall food and sweet treats!

 Apple Annie’s homemade apple pie is delicious!
-Made with fresh apples picked right off the trees, the pies are truly unbeatable.
+Made with fresh apples picked right off the apple trees, the pies are truly unbeatable.
 You can get a slice of pie from the Farm and Orchard locations on the weekend.
-Full pies are available at the country store.
+Full pies are available at the country store and gift shop.